Stuart van Doten

-Stuart Eduardo Gerold van Doten (born 24 December 1989) is a Dutch former footballer.
+Stuart Eduardo Gerold van Doten (born 24 December 1989) is a Dutch former footballer who played as a left-back.

-Club career
+Career

-A much-travelled leftback, van Doten played for FC Dordrecht Reserves in the 2008-09 season, then had some seasons in Dutch amateur football before moving abroad to play for Maltese outfit Birkirkara.
+Van Doten played for FC Dordrecht reserves in the 2008–09 season, then had some seasons in Dutch amateur football before moving abroad to play for Maltese outfit Birkirkara.
 He then had an injury-hit stint in Bulgaria with Etar 1924 before joining Romanian Liga I club FC Universitatea Cluj.
-He was dismissed by Uni after 5 rounds and moved to Canada to play for Thunder Bay Chill.
+He was dismissed by Uni after five rounds and moved to Canada to play for Thunder Bay Chill.